You can load/save entire configuration including effect matrix and other settings,

 Predelay - the distance between the source and the listener,

-X1, X2, X3 - length, width, height of the hall,
+X1, X2, X3 - length, width,

 R1, R2, R3 - reflection factors at the walls in dB,